equinor/data-modelling-tool/docs/docs/guides/development/testing.md

 As a general rule, unit tests should not have any external dependencies - especially on the file system.

-#### Integration tests

-The integrations tests can be found under `src/tests/integration`.

-`docker-compose run --rm api behave`

-These tests depends on mongodb and that it's running.

 ### Web

 #### Unit tests